serialport/node-serialport/README.md

 ### Parsers

-Out of the box, node-serialport provides two parsers one that simply emits the raw buffer as a data event and the other which provides familiar "readline" style parsing.
+Out of the box, node-serialport provides four parsers: one that simply emits the raw buffer as a data event, one that emits a data event when a specfic byte sequence is received, one that emits a data event every 'length' bytes, and one which provides familiar "readline" style parsing.

 To use the readline parser, you must provide a delimiter as such:

 ```js
 var SerialPort = require('serialport');